Laxin0/QuantumMath/README.md

 # About
 Simple math library.
-Contains classes and operations with complex numbers and matrices.
+Contains classes for complex numbers and matrices.